Frank Douglas Garrett

 Frank Douglas Garrett is an American former basketball player, marine and academic.
 He is a graduate of Mackenzie High in Detroit.

 Athletic career

 An all-star Detroit Michigan basketball player selected in 1961 and 1962.

 A USMC Basketball All-Star during the years 1964–66;

 A JUCO All-American Basketball Selection in 1968.

 Captain of the Detroit College Basketball team in 1969–70.

 Coaching at the high school and college levels as an assistant and head basketball coach during the 1970s.

 Military service and later life

 Holding the rank of Sergeant, he served honorably during the Vietnam Era in the United States Marine Corps.
 He later served as an Oakland UniversityDean and Professor of Education.
 Honored by Governor Daniels as a Distinguished Hoosier and with a key to the city on the town basketball court by his adopted hometown of Odon Indiana during Old Settlers in August 2006.
 Author of the force of evil published in 2011.

+“The Force of Evil reveals, in written form, the heart of a man who has a love for his God and for his country.
+Dr. Garrett is passionate about both.
+He is unafraid to speak of the problems facing this country, and he is unashamed to say that understanding God and His principles is the solution to these problems wherever they are found.
+While carefully challenging views that are non-Christian, he is respectful of all people.
+He makes a careful distinction between those who simply do not believe and those who have an agenda to destroy the Judeo-Christian values that have been part of this country from the beginning.
+Dr. Garrett serves as a watchman whose clarion calls should not be ignored.”